grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ### Agent Configuration Scope

-Per DR-004, agents can be defined in both global and local configs with merge behavior:
+Agents can be defined in both global and local configs with merge behavior:

 **Global agents:** `~/.config/start/agents.toml`
 - Personal agent configurations